beiller/Gen3Rig/README.md

 # Hints

 * up the frame counter to 300000 (maximum) and also set Rigid Body Cache to 300000 end frame.
-* up steps per second to 100, and solver iterations to 1000 for best results (slow)
+* up steps per second to 60, and solver iterations to 500 for best results (slow)
+* click "draw as shapes" button to see concave mesh and debug weird collisions that make it unstable.
+Try moving things on different collision layers if its seriously messed up.

 # Notes about use on makehuman